-To understand how to sell cars on Twitter, you first need to understand relevance.
+To understand how to sell cars on Twitter, you first need to understand the relevance.
 Twitter Analytics is a powerful tool for this.
-In addition to telling you your top tweets and engagement stats for the month, it can also give you some powerful insights for your content.
+In addition to telling you your top tweets and engagement stats for the month, it can also give you some powerful insights into your content.
 For example, Twitter Analytics tells us that more than 50% of our client's Twitter followers are interested in technology, so it makes sense for us to focus our tweets on that industry and also on that aspect of our vehicles.
 Include this relevant content in your blog posts and other web content to engage your followers in a meaningful way, and they'll keep you in mind when they're due for an oil change or their next vehicle.

 4. Objective: “Include images on ##% of broadcast tweets”